 Turning Bering 70’s steel hull

-Among other benefits, a properly balanced, heavy, full displacement boat will possess a slower roll moment.
-A vessel that rights itself too quickly is one of, if not the leading cause, of seasickness.
+A properly balanced, heavy, full displacement boat will possess a slower roll moment, among other benefits.
+A vessel that rights itself too quickly is one of (if not the leading) causes of seasickness.
 A “snappy” or abrupt roll moment is not only uncomfortable to the crew, but it adds dynamic loads to the vessel and its systems.
-The contents of tanks splash harder, unnecessarily stressing the walls and lids.
-Heavy machinery and equipment such as engines and battery banks generate large amounts of inertia with a snap roll moment, as well as imparting additional loads on running and steering gear, all of which leads to excessive wear and premature failure.
+The contents of the tanks splash harder, unnecessarily stressing the walls and lids.
+Heavy machinery and equipment such as engines and battery banks generate large amounts of inertia with a snap roll moment and impart additional loads on running and steering gear, all of which lead to excessive wear and premature failure.

-A smooth ride is paramount in helping ensure both crew and ship arrive safe and sound at their destination, and a heavy boat, with or without stabilization, will afford a level of passive stability that no light-for-displacement vessel can provide.
+A smooth ride is paramount in ensuring both crew and the ship arrive safe and sound at their destination; a heavy boat, with or without stabilization, will afford a level of passive stability that no light-for-displacement vessel can provide.

 Bering 80’s steel hull

-The bulbous-bow designed hull plays an important role in Bering’s construction approach.
-Bulbous bows help to reduce pitching in heavy seas, and in conjunction with the forward watertight bulkhead, create a collision compartment that provides an added level of safety.
+The bulbous-bow-designed hull plays an essential role in Bering’s construction approach.
+Bulbous bows help reduce pitching in heavy seas, and in conjunction with the forward watertight bulkhead, create a collision compartment that provides an added level of safety.
 Bering’s custom bulbous bow, with integral bow thruster, has a sharper vertical entry than most bulbs.
-The purpose behind this design is not only to draw the bow wave lower at the waterline, but to minimize the pressure coefficient along the side of the bulb.
-Furthermore, the bulb is ballasted to reduce pitching in heavy seas; another benefit is that it serves as a collision compartment in the event the vessel collides with a floating or submerged object.
+This design aims not only to draw the bow wave lower at the waterline but also to minimize the pressure coefficient along the bulb’s side.
+Furthermore, the bulb is ballasted to reduce pitching in heavy seas; another benefit is that it serves as a collision compartment if the vessel collides with a floating or submerged object.

-Two massive gondola skegs act as passive stabilizers, reducing roll, increasing course stability, and protecting the propellers and rudders.
-They’ll also allow the vessel to sit upright, if beached, giving the Bering hull the ability to rest on her own bottom if needed for hull inspections or simply bottom cleaning.
+Two massive gondola skegs act as passive stabilizers, reduce roll, increase course stability, and protect the propellers and rudders.
+They will also allow the vessel to sit upright, if beached, giving the Bering hull an ability to rest on its own bottom if needed for hull inspections or simply bottom cleaning.